 Just imagine.
-It’s Friday evening and majority of your developers are heading away towards the weekend.
-You too are packing up your things and soon you start getting alert from your monitoring system: Something is broken and soon all the evidence points towards the application performance degradation.
+It’s Friday evening and the majority of your developers are heading away towards the weekend.
+You too are packing up your things and soon you start getting alerts from your monitoring system: Something is broken and soon all the evidence points towards the application performance degradation.

 Well, this experience is quite common for the majority of the .Net developers and the software development team and all a .Net development company can do is validate the aspects that have negative impacts on the application performance.

-This article focuses on .Net performance optimization workflow that measures app performance, diagnose the potential issues faced, and validate the effectiveness of its improvement.
+This article focuses on .Net performance optimization workflow that measures app performance, diagnoses the potential issues faced, and validates the effectiveness of its improvement.
 It’s an iterative process of discovering, profiling, testing, and monitoring the app development that follows proper quality assurance guidelines.

 So, without wasting much time, let’s get started with the ways to optimize the .net application.